What determines depth of field (DOF)?

-A point object that was not on the plane of focus is going to fall within the critical angle of one arc minute or less when the final 8”x10” print is viewed from the intended distance.
-Or the point object is going to be less than 0.1mm if the intended viewing distance was 25cm.
+A point object that was not on the plane of focus would fall within the critical angle of one arc minute or less when the final 8”x10” print is viewed at the intended distance.
+Or the point object would be less than 0.1mm, if the intended viewing distance was 25cm.

-If somebody enlarges this same image to 16”x 20” our “point” is going to be twice as large and not going to appear as a point if viewed at the previous distance.
-For the larger image to have the same depth, the viewer has to move back to fulfil the critical angle of one arc minute or we have to come up with a different image of the same subject with a different camera, lens and distance setting to make our point appear as a point on the larger image.
+If someone were to enlarge this image to 16”x 20” our “point” would become twice as big, and would not appear as a point if viewed at the previous distance.
+For the larger image to have the same depth, the viewer must move back to fulfil the critical angle of one arc minute, or we would have to produce a different image of the same subject with a different camera, lens and distance settings to make our point appear as a point on the larger image.

 So what determines depth of field?